RonNewcomb/narrative-engine/README system3.md

 Text-first, low-code.
 Deemphasize code and other fiddly bits.
 Avoid "filling in forms" style of creation.

-What advanced features would aid in next-generation intfic?
+#### What advanced features would aid in next-generation intfic?

 - prove agency, teach how to play, indulge player, convey gamestate
   - Foreshadowing to prove agency
   - dialogue, news, foreshadowing is the HUD to convey gamestate
 - choice, consequence, closure
-- scene is an action, action is a planning tree, planning tree has could/would/should
-- planning tree with could/would/should becomes dialogue
-- ?argument map also dialogue?
+  - all responses remembered, can ask about later
+  - ?virtual responses - conditions on other responses - to remember what needs closure?
+  - schedule closure
 - characters are a bag of beliefs
   - belief is a _should_ statement
   - actions which break other's belief spur others to action
   - (beliefs are the push-buttons of plot)
+  - all characters have different beliefs, setting up a kind of pachinko boardgame
+- a scene is an action
+  - action is a planning tree
+  - a planning tree has could/would/should
+  - planning tree with could/would/should becomes dialogue
+  - ?argument map also dialogue?
+- amend beliefs
-- interactive interiority is a dialogue with one's self; may amend beliefs
+  - interactive interiority is a dialogue with one's self
+  - challenged by others, dialogue
+  - witnessing
+- setting is a character
+  - the "rules" of the story/genre are the setting's beliefs?
   - plot devices are deux-ex-machina push-buttons of plot
+  - the tin idiot (author-character) breaks deadlocks via plot devices
-- the "rules" of the story/genre are the setting's beliefs
+  - therefore... plot devices are beliefs of setting? what?
+- problems
-- tension: control vs empathy. target 2nd-order emotions
+  - control vs empathy. target 2nd-order emotions
-- tension: believability vs playability. apply stress, foreshadowing, or alliance
+  - believability vs playability. apply stress, foreshadowing, or alliance
-- tension: agency vs plot.
+  - agency vs plot.
 A boardgame setup?
 - ally, support, defuse, escalate, prolong, ignore
-- tin idiot (author-character) breaks deadlocks via plot devices
+- arc types
+  - mystery creates curiousity until the explanation
+  - conflict creates uncertainty until the decision
+  - tension creates anticipation until the fulfillment
+- speech acts
+  - explore, ask, get info, input
+  - exclaim, express, inform, output
+  - offer, negotiate, promise, pronounce, create/uncreate a binding
+  - challenge, probe, accuse; test a binding

 #### Advanced Maybes